hhvm/hhvm-autoload/README.md

 If you encounter a parse error, please [file an issue](https://github.com/fredemmott/definition-finder/issues) against [fredemmott/definition-finder](https://github.com/fredemmott/definition-finder/) with either example code, or a link to an open source project that it can't parse.

+For any other issue, please [file an issue](https://github.com/fredemmott/hhvm-autoload/issues) against [this project](https://github.com/fredemmott/hhvm-autoload).

 Usage
 -----